brestows/awesome-metalgamer/README.rst

     PREFIX external ip

-A click with the left mouse button on the widget will update the widget.
+A click on the widget will call the following:

+    - Left mouse button: Update the widget
+    - Right mouse button: Will open http://ifconfig.me in your `browser`

 **Example:**